mlpack/mlpack.org/questions.md

  * **Who are the developers?**

+    mlpack is a community-led effort. mlpack uses an open governance model and is fiscally sponsored by NumFOCUS.
-    mlpack is a community-led effort.
-See the [community](community.html#developers) page for more details and a list.
+	Consider making a tax-deductible donation to help the project pay for developer time, professional services, travel, workshops, and a variety of other needs.
+See the [community](community.html#developers) page for more details and a list of contributors.

  * **Where is the source code?**